 In 2012, VA's Prostate Cancer Intervention Versus Observation (PIVOT) trial, conducted by VA's Cooperative Studies Program, found no difference in survival between men with early-stage prostate cancer who had their prostate surgically removed and those who were simply watched by their doctors, and were only treated as needed to address symptoms if they occurred.

-In 2013, the trial found that surgery and radiation treatments for prostate cancer both have serious side effects, and that differences in side effects between the two kinds of treatments even out by 15 years after surgery.
+In 2013, another trial, this one funded by the National Cancer Institute and involving VA investigators, found that surgery and radiation treatments for prostate cancer both have serious side effects, and that differences in side effects between the two kinds of treatments even out by 15 years after surgery.

 Another of VA's research objectives in treating cancer is improving doctors' ability to diagnose colon cancer—a type of cancer that affects about 150,000 Americans each year.
 Colon cancer can be cured if diagnosed early, yet one-third of patients who develop colon cancer will die from the disease.